Share

 Unattractive public transport

 The current transport offering is not adequate for everyone, according to the umbrella organisation.
-For example, more than a quarter of Dutch people (27 percent) do not own a car, according to figures from the Knowledge Institute for Mobility (KiM).
+For example, more than a quarter of Dutch people (27%) do not own a car, according to figures from the Knowledge Institute for Mobility (KiM).
 This means that this group is dependent on other types of transport.
 ‘However, public transport is becoming increasingly unattractive,’ writes VNG.

 Public transport

-A decline in services due to rising costs, declining demand, staff shortages and budget cuts.
+• A decline in services due to rising costs, declining demand, staff shortages and budget cuts.

-Trains are less punctual (89 percent in 2024, compared to 95 percent in 2022)
+• Trains are less punctual (89% in 2024, compared to 95% in 2022)

-Dutch Railway (NS) is increasingly relying on subsidies from the government (EUR 1.2 billion in 2020) to compensate for losses.
+• Dutch Railway (NS) is increasingly relying on subsidies from the government (EUR 1.2 billion in 2020) to compensate for losses.

-15 per cent fewer passengers in 2023 than in 2019.
+• 15% fewer passengers in 2023 than in 2019.

-Approximately 1,500 fewer bus stops in 2023 than in 2018.
+• Approximately 1,500 fewer bus stops in 2023 than in 2018.

-Buses run less frequently on existing routes.
+• Buses run less frequently on existing routes.

 Pressure on target group transport

 All the skirmishes surrounding public transport are also affecting target group transport.
 ‘Partly due to the deterioration of public transport, there is a growing demand for target group transport,’ writes VNG.
 The KiM estimates that in 2030, approximately 1.2 million people will need to rely on target group transport.
 In 2015, target group transport had 800,000 users.
-In addition, there is also the ageing population, while the number of drivers to meet this growing demand is actually declining.
+In addition, there is also the ageing population, while the number of chauffeurs to meet this growing demand is actually declining.

 Shared mobility is not an alternative